 - Plant lots and lots of perennial flowering plants for our bees to enjoy.
 I planted lots of perennial plants for the bees, but nothing really seemed to make a difference until my friend gave me some catnip to plant.
 The bees and the butterflies love catnip.

 - Grow paddock for the chickens.
 Our goal has always been to grow enough food on our homestead to feed the animals that we raise on our homestead.
 Food for our goats grows naturally, but we will have to plant a variety of plants for our chickens.
-We did plant grass, but we have a lot more to plant to be able to rotate our chickens.
+We did plant grass, but we have a lot more to plant to be able to rotate our chickens and our goats through different areas.

 - Plant winter wheat.
 This will help feed the ducks, chickens, and goats.